Fed leaves rates unchanged, stays on course for September hike

 They also remain wary of the potential harm to the U.S. economy of a protracted trade war between the United States and China which could push the cost of goods higher and hurt corporate investment.

-Some firms say the steel and aluminum import tariffs imposed by the Trump administration have had an impact.
+Some firms say the steel and aluminum import tariffs imposed by the Trump administration already have had an impact.
 Whirlpool Corp (WHR.N) said last week that the tariffs had sharply raised the costs of the appliance maker’s raw materials, contributing to a slump in its second-quarter earnings.

 Wednesday’s policy statement made no mention of the administration’s protectionist trade policies and maintained that the risks to the outlook were “roughly balanced.”